Franjo Glaser: Club career

 Glaser was born in Sarajevo.
 He started playing for SK Hajduk Sarajevo having debuted for their first team being only 15.
 He was Hajduk goalkeeper in their games in the 1930 Yugoslav Cup.
 In 1930 he moved to NK Slavija Osijek where he will play until 1933 when he moved to BSK.
 With BSK he made an immediate impact becoming the club's main goalkeeper, and already that year he became a national team player, as well.
 He played with BSK between 1933 and 1937 winning the Yugoslav championship on two occasions, in 1935 and 1936, and playing a total of 269 matches with the club.

 In summer 1936 he was considered guilty by the court in Belgrade of the drowning of one boy in the Sava river resort.
 The episode affected Glaser and ended up being decisive in his to move to another giant of Yugoslav football, Zagreb's HŠK Građanski.
 He acquired an almost a legendary status there.
 He restored his place as the national team main goalkeeper, and with Građanski he will win another Yugoslav championship in 1940 as well as the Croatian championship in 1943.
 He played a total of 623 games for Građanski.

 After the end of the Second World War, Federal People's Republic of Yugoslavia was formed, he signed with Partizan where he won another Yugoslav title in 1947.
 After that season, he became simultaneously coach and goalkeeper of NK Mornar Split, where he will stay until 1949.

 Between 1933 and 1949 he played a total of 1,225 matches.
-Tall, strong, elastic, with excellent reflexes and brave interventions, he is definitely considered one of the best Yugoslav players from that period.
-He has also the impressive record of having defended 73 of 94 penalties he stood against.
+He also has defended 73 of 94 penalties he stood against.